flyve-mdm/glpi-plugin/_posts/static/2017-12-21-how-to-translate.md

 code: false
 howtos: true
 published: true
-title: How to translate
+title: Contribute Translating
 permalink: howtos/contribute-translating
-description: Contribute translating
+description: We Translate with Transifex
 ---
 We use [Transifex](https://www.transifex.com/) to translate our projects